CassioML/langchain-hotels-app/README.md

 Go to your database dashboard and click on the "Connection Details" button on the right.
 A dialog will open with instructions for connecting.
 You'll do two things:

 - click "Generate Token" and copy the `AstraCS:...` string in its entirety once that appears on the dialog;
 - locate the `api_endpoint=...` line in the Python code example.
-The database ID is the sequence after `https://` and the region name in the definition of the endpoint.
+The database ID is the sequence after `https://` and before the dash + region name (e.g. `-us-east1`) in the definition of the endpoint.
 It looks like `01234567-89ab-cdef-0123-456789abcdef` (and has always this length).

 ![DB credentials in the Vector Developer Experience](images/new_vector_ui.png)